gurus158/hacker-blog/_posts/2020-07-16-predict-product_from_title-using-machine-learning.md

 Output: product

-This type of problem better solved by **Supervise Machine Learning**  in which we have training data which already have been categorized  correctly and using this data we build a model which  is able to categorized data which it hasn't seen yet.
+This type of problem can be  solved by **Supervise Machine Learning**  in which we have training data which already have been categorized  correctly and using this data we build a model which  is able to categorized data which it hasn't seen yet.

 I have the sample data in csv format which has title and product assigned. let first import this file in a dataframe.